Ryan McBroom’s homer lifts Royals to 3-2 win over Twins

 Twins RHP Jake Odorizzi makes his season debut Saturday against his former team after missing the start of the season with a right intercostal strain.
 He will face Royals LHP Danny Duffy (0-2, 4.11 ERA).

 “Is Jake going to go out there and throw 110 (pitches) in his first start?
-No,” Twins manager Rocco Baldelli said.
+No,” Baldelli said.
 “We’re just going to let him pitch and hopefully he can pitch us somewhere into the middle of the game.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports